Hiring & Onboarding

 Average duration to fill design roles

-Industry average or <60 days
+Industry average or under 60 days

 Offer Acceptance Rate

-% of offers accepted by candidates
+Percentage of offers accepted

 New Hire Ramp Time